Walter Hall (golfer)

 Walter Houston Hall (born June 12, 1947) is an American professional golfer.

 Early life

 Hall was born in Winston-Salem, North Carolina.
 He played collegiately at the University of Maryland, College Park.

 Career

-Hall turned professional but regained his amateur status in the 1970s.
-He turned professional again in 1994 and played on the Asian Tour in 1994 and 1995 and the NGA Hooters Tour in 1996.
+Hall turned professional in 1971, his amateur status having been forfeited when he entered the qualifying tournament for the PGA Tour.
+After failing to qualify for the tour, regained his amateur status in September 1972.
+He turned professional again in July 1973, and played on several mini-tours after missing out on the PGA Tour for a second time.
+After being professionally inactive for five years, in May 1980, he regained his amateur status once more.
+He turned professional for a third time in his late 40s, in preparation for the over-50s senior tours, and played on the Asia Golf Circuit in 1994 and 1995 and mini-tours in the United States, including the NGA Hooters Tour.
+His first professional win came at the Mid Pines Open on the Coastal Carolina Tour (later the Hurricane Tour) in 1993.
+In 1996, he won the season ending Naturally Fresh Cup on the Hooters Tour.

 Hall joined the Senior PGA Tour in 1997 and has won once, the 2001 AT&T Canada Senior Open Championship.
 He also won the PGA Seniors Championship on the European Seniors Tour in 1997.